 Take a look under the hood of variant interpretation in the context of genetic testing.
 Learn how to apply the ACMG/AMP guidelines to assess pathogenicity of variants uncovered using next-gen sequencing.

-SPECIALTY TOPICS (offered in collaboration with outside faculty)
+Speciality Topics (offered in collaboration with outside faculty)

 These courses are suitable for audiences with a background in genetics/genomics who wish to obtain technical training in specific areas of genome research.